 What to Look for in Underwater Earbuds for Swimming

 Let’s get personal for a second.
 If you’re anything like me, swimming isn’t just exercise—it’s an escape.
 Music or a podcast makes it sublime.
 That means the wireless earphones for swimming you pick can’t mess around.
-Here’s my checklist, developed through heaps of trial and error (plus feedback from fellow pool-dwellers):
+Some people also ask, What are the best earbuds for not falling out of your ear?
+The answer usually comes down to fit, waterproofing, and stability during movement.
+After plenty of trial and error (plus feedback from fellow pool-dwellers), here’s my checklist:

 - IPX8 Waterproofing: Accept nothing less.
 IPX7 won’t cut it for actual underwater use.
 Look for products with clear specs confirming submersion is A-OK—usually 1–2 meters for 30 minutes or more.

 - Fit and Comfort: The biggest surprise?
 Fit matters more underwater than on land.
 Pressure changes can make ordinary ear tips slip.
 I’ve had buds pop out mid-leap—cue the awkward dive to scoop them off the pool bottom.
-Multiple tip sizes are a must; try foam or specialized swimming tips if available.
+Multiple ear-tip sizes, foam tips, or ear fins can help create a secure seal and keep earbuds from slipping out.

 - Secure Attachment: Neckbands or tethers might seem old school, but if you hate missing a beat, these “extra” bits save you from searching the deep end.
-The best waterproof wireless earbuds for swimming often come with a cord or a secure holster for goggles.
+Many sport earbuds use ear hooks or fins to keep them firmly in place during activity.

 - Bluetooth Underwater: Here’s a hard truth: Bluetooth signals don’t travel well in water.
-Most waterproof bluetooth earbuds for swimming now come with onboard storage (think tiny MP3 players built right in).
-You sync music beforehand, so you won’t rely on your phone poolside—no embarrassing connection drops when you’re halfway through your favorite song!
+Most waterproof bluetooth earbuds for swimming now come with onboard storage (tiny MP3 players built right in).

 My First Splash: Real-Life Testing